emberjs/rfcs/text/0000-standarise-targets.md

 configuration option to let developers express they intended targets

 This configuration should be easily available to addons, but this RFC doesn't impose any mandatory behavior on addons.
-All addons that want to get customize their behavior depending on the target platforms will have a single source of truth to get that information but it's up to them to do it.
+All addons that want to customize their behavior depending on the target platforms will have a single source of truth to get that information but it's up to them how to use it.

-The advantage of having a single source of truth for the targets compared to having several configurations, each one with its own `targets` is mostly for better ergonomics and across-the-board consistency.
+The advantage of having a single source of truth for the targets compared to configure this on a per-addon basis like we do today is mostly for better ergonomics and across-the-board consistency.

 Addons that would benefit from this conventions are `babel-preset-env`, `autoprefixer`,